0xor1/tlbx/cmd/todo/ReadMe.md

 todo
 ====

-a simple todo list web application to act as a demo of the wtf web pkgs and patterns.
+a simple todo list web application to act as a demo of the tlbx web pkgs and patterns.

 ## run